-Renée Searle Architect Threefold Architects
+Renée Searle Architect Director, Threefold Architects

-Renée Searle is a founding director of Threefold, a RIBA award-winning architectural practice dedicated to designing transformative homes, workplaces and public spaces.
-With a focus on the strategic vision of housing and the creation of effective, harmonious neighbourhoods, Renée is leading Threefold's schemes for Croydon's Brick X Brick New Addington and Fieldway Masterplan and a 70,000sqft mixed use development in Haringey.
-Renée has also taught and lectured on housing and design at the Bartlett, University College London, The University of the Arts and Syracuse University. www.threefoldarchitects.com
+Renée Searle is a founding director of RIBA award-winning architectural practice Threefold.
+With a focus on the strategic vision of housing and the creation of effective, harmonious neighbourhoods, Renée has led Threefold's mixed use and affordable housing schemes for private and local authority developers across London boroughs including Haringey, Croydon, Harrow and Barking & Dagenham.
+She is dedicated to designing inclusive and transformative homes, workplaces and public spaces and has taught and lectured on sustainable housing and design at the Bartlett, University College London, The University of the Arts and Syracuse University.